StanChart pays 118 staff $1.4 million or more, top earner Rees lands $9.5 million

-LONDON Asia-focused bank Standard Chartered Plc (STAN.L) paid 118 of its bankers at least $1.4 million (£842,155) last year, topped by a $9.5 million payout to Mike Rees, head of its wholesale or investment banking division.
+LONDON Asia-focused bank Standard Chartered Plc (STAN.L) paid 118 of its bankers at least 1 million euros ($1.4 million) last year, topped by a $9.5 million payout to Mike Rees, head of its wholesale or investment banking division.

 Rees is often the biggest earner at Standard Chartered and his pay last year was down 35 percent from 2012 as profits at the bank fell, according to the bank's annual report released on Friday.